ZaPpi3/jarvis-gravitational-baseline-principle/README.md

 For quick access to the paper's contents, structural layouts, or code baselines, navigate to the following core files:

+**main.pdf**
-*   **`main.pdf`**: The final, production-compiled document structured in the official, two-column Physical Review D (PRD) journal format.
+The final, production‑compiled manuscript in the official two‑column Physical Review D (PRD) format.

+**Manuscript/**
-*   **`Manuscript/`**: Contains the raw LaTeX source code and compilation configurations.
+Contains the raw LaTeX source code and build configuration.

+**main.tex**
-    *   `main.tex`: The unified, consolidated REVTeX 4-2 source file optimized for local compilation or direct upload to the arXiv production servers.
+The unified REVTeX 4‑2 source file, optimized for local compilation or direct arXiv submission.

+**Figures/**
-*   **`Figures/`**: Publication graphics dynamically embedded into the manuscript layout.
+All publication graphics dynamically embedded into the manuscript.

-    *   `eigenmodes.png`: High-resolution (300 DPI) visual output showcasing spontaneous multi-dimensional coordinate emergence, embedded directly as Fig. 1.
+- **eigenmodes.png** — High‑resolution (300 DPI) visualisation of spontaneous coordinate‑chart emergence from a Gaussian entanglement kernel (Fig. 1).

+**Code/**
-*   **`Code/`**: The complete Python implementation of the numerical models supporting the theoretical framework.
+Complete Python implementation of the numerical models supporting the theoretical framework.

+- **substrate_spectral_tests.py** — Full spectral‑geometry pipeline used in the paper.
+  Performs 1D finite‑size scaling, 2D Laplacian diagonalisation, degeneracy tests, coordinate‑chart correlations, graviton dispersion, and spectral‑dimension flow.

-    *   `eigenmodes.py`: Python script that builds the relational quantum entanglement kernel and diagonalises the low-lying Laplacian spectrum.
+- **eigenmodes.py** — Builds the Gaussian relational entanglement kernel and diagonalises the low‑lying Laplacian spectrum to produce the eigenmodes figure used in the manuscript.

 ---